discord/discord-intl/README.md

 ## Development

+This assumes you have Rust installed and matching the `rust-toolchain.toml` in this repo.

 This repository contains a CLI tool for easily managing all development and maintenance tasks.
 After cloning the repository, run:

 ```shell